sgmurphy/wordpress-plugins/starbox/readme.txt

 16. Author Box with Drop-Down Theme

 == Changelog ==
+= 3.5.2 =
+* Update plugin style and layouts
+* Fixed compatibility with default WP Themes like Twenty Twenty-Four

 = 3.5.1 =
 * Update compatibility with WP 6.5
 * Fixed PHP error when $post is not found